Debt Settlement Pros and Cons

 “Debt settlement is the process of negotiating with creditors to reduce the outstanding balance on debt, making it more manageable for the borrower,” explained Stanley Tate, a lawyer specializing in student loan debt.

 You — or a third-party debt settlement company — negotiate an agreement that allows you to pay back your creditors less than you owe.
-Typically, creditors are willing to work with individuals who are behind on their bills.
-This demonstrates financial hardship; creditors might be less willing to negotiate down your debt if you are already making on-time payments.
+Typically, creditors are willing to work with individuals who are behind on their bills because it demonstrates financial hardship.
+Creditors might be less willing to negotiate down your debt if you are already making on-time payments.

 How debt settlement works

-There are two ways to pursue debt settlement: on your own or via a debt settlement company.
+The debt settlement process itself is fairly simple, but the specific steps will vary depending on the method you choose.
+There are two ways to pursue debt settlement: on your own or through a debt settlement company.

 With a debt settlement company, the process looks similar, but the company works on your behalf to negotiate with the creditors.
 You will be required to stop paying your creditors and instead make a monthly payment to a separate account that the debt relief company can use for lump-sum payoffs.
 Ideally, your debt relief company will also negotiate the removal of late fees by creditors.